officegeek/keaonline/4_semester/it_architecture_microservice/slides/microservices.md

 ![bg right:40% 100%](https://github.com/officegeek/image/raw/main/4_1_Architectural.png)
 # Process View (*Integrator*)
-The process view deals with the dynamic aspects of the system, explains the system processes and how they communicate, and focuses on the run time behavior of the system.
+The process view deals with the <span style="color:blue;">dynamic</span> aspects of the system, explains the system processes and how they communicate, and focuses on the run time behavior of the system.

 The process view addresses concurrency, distribution, integrator, performance, and scalability, etc.